 I’m Kelsey.
-I’m 33, married to a Canadian Irishman and we have a five-year-old miracle daughter.
+I’m 35, married to a Canadian Irishman and we have a six-year-old miracle daughter.
 We struggled to give her a sibling for almost five years.
-We have four angel babies and a six-month-old rainbow baby.
+We have four angel babies and miraculously, a 21-month-old and a 5-month-old.

 As women, we seem cursed with giving so much of ourselves and requesting little in return.
 We love fiercely and are drowning in guilt for our choices.
 We seek like-minded women to surround us in our lives, like elephants circling a bereaved elephant and lovingly grazing her with their trunks as signs of solidarity and support.
 We are searching for our people.
-Our tribe.
 Our herd.
+Our circle.

-Let our tribe start here.
+Let our circle start here.
 Together we will stand, unite and RISE up to become the divine goddesses this planet so desperately needs.
 Let these words begin the transformation.

-This blog emphasizes my infertility journey and subsequent healing.
+This blog emphasizes my darkest days and subsequent healing.
 It’s raw, vulnerable and real.
 I don’t sugar coat anything.

-But this story also doesn’t define me anymore.
-I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
-I want this blog to reflect the many facets of me despite my desire to connect and be of value and support to my fellow infertility sisters.
+But I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
+I want this blog to reflect the many facets of me in addition to my desire to connect and be of value and support to my fellow infertility sisters.

 I hope you find small glimpses of hope for yourself among these stories and thoughts.